 6. Law and Jurisdiction

-(a) This agreement shall be governed by and construed in accordance with English law.
+(a) This agreement shall be governed by and construed in accordance with the laws of the State of New York.

-(b) Each of the parties hereby submits to the exclusive jurisdiction of the English Courts for all purposes in connection with this agreement.
+(b) Each of the parties hereby submits to the exclusive jurisdiction of the courts of the State of New York for all purposes in connection with this agreement.

 7. Counterparts